By Waqas Arshad

 In addition to avoiding the 2–4% energy losses that typically result at each conversion stage, fewer conversions (and no moving parts) mean fewer components to buy up front as well as limited failure points and reduced long-term maintenance costs.
 That adds up to a lower initial capital investment and a simpler and more cost-effective operation going forward.

-SOFCs aren’t just a win-win; they’re a win-win-win-win.
+Solid oxide fuel cells aren’t just a win-win; for AI data center onsite power generation, they’re a win-win-win-win.

 Today's Operation Is Tomorrow's Decarbonization

-SOFCs offer a pragmatic pathway for operators who need power now but are committed to net-zero in 2030 and beyond.
+SOFCs offer a pragmatic pathway for operators who need power now but are committed to net-zero, decarbonization in 2030 and beyond.

 Today data centers run mostly on natural gas, which is widely available, immediately deployable, and compatible with existing infrastructure.
 The SOFC technology roadmap also embraces hydrogen and green ammonia (an excellent hydrogen carrier).

-This means SOFCs commissioned today can run on natural gas and then convert to green hydrogen or ammonia as those supply chains mature, enabling zero-carbon operation without stranding an owner’s capital investment.
+This means the solid oxide fuel cells commissioned today can run on natural gas and then convert to green hydrogen or ammonia as those supply chains mature, enabling zero-carbon operation without stranding an owner’s capital investment.

-It’s rare for a data center’s current infrastructure investment to contain within it a replacement-free pathway to zero-carbon operation.
+It’s rare for a data center’s current infrastructure investment to contain within it a replacement-free decarbonization pathway to net-zero operation.
 But there it is.

 Take the Next Step: Explore Delta’s Solid Oxide Fuel Cell Technology